 Balance of payments may be defined as the relationship between the sum total of a country’s payment for her imports and receipts for her exports.
-It is thus a statement of income and expenditure on international account, for a period of time, usually one year.
+It is thus a statement of income and expenditure on an international account, for a period of time, usually one year.
 It can also be referred to as a statement or record showing the relationship between a country’s total payments to other countries and its total receipts from them in a year.

 COMPONENTS OF BALANCE OF PAYMENTS

-A country’s Balance of payments can be divided into three major components, namely, current account, capital account and monetary movements account.
+A country’s Balance of payments can be divided into three major components, namely, the current account, capital account and monetary movements account.

 - Current Account: This is made up of the total receipts and payments on both visible and invisible goods and services.
 Invisible services are insurance, banking, transportation, interest payment tourism, etc. While visible goods an automobiles, cocoa and crude oil.